slydi/Pulse/README.md

 ## Features

+- **Responsive design**
+  - Adapts seamlessly to various devices, including smartphones and tablets.

 - **Download statistics**
   - Shows the **total downloads** across all releases.
   - Displays the **total downloads for a specific release**.
+  - Outputs the **total reactions** across all releases.
+  - Shows the **total number of assets** across all releases.

 - **Release details**
   - Shows the **release date**.